 This information often posted publicly and easily seen by hackers on your social media pages.
 Things like "I want to wish my son John a very happy birthday today.
 I can't believe he's 10 years old already."
 A hacker then might try your password as John4202010 as your password.
 Are the hackers right?
 Or close?

 Maybe they browse your social media page a little more and see that you are on your 15th anniversary trip.
 They try a password like JohnMary(anniversary_date) and something similar.
 Maybe you're a huge fan of a particular sports team and that team won a national championship.
 A password like teamname(championship_date) is not secure either since this is something common to you.

 Never Use the Same Password Twice (Even if They are Strong Passwords)

 Just look at usernames.
 Those usernames are readable and unique.
 Others have suggested using a combination of words that don't mean anything together.
 An example would be: ComputerPancakeCarpet.
 This password might be easy to remember.
-However, it's unlikely to be guessed by software since these words don't go together.
+However, it's unlikely to be guessed by software since these words don't go together, even if they're common words.
 For added security, it should still have some numbers or symbols incorporated into it.

 An Exception to the Rule

 What about all of the sites I log into?
 Should I use a unique password for each?
 The short answer is yes.
 You should use a unique password for each site that requires a login.

 However, for me personally, the long answer is no. I have one or two passwords I'll use for sites that require a login and password to post questions, such as a support forum.
 Those passwords are nothing like the passwords that I'll use for more important things like banking and financial sites.